Sonny Montgomery: Elections

 Montgomery represented part of Meridian in the Mississippi State Senate between 1956 and 1966.
 He was elected to Congress from what was then the 4th District in 1966.
 Prentiss Walker, the first Republican elected to either house of Congress from Mississippi since Reconstruction, had given up the seat after one term to run for the United States Senate against James O. Eastland.

-Montgomery defeated Lewis McAllister, also of Meridian, who had been the first Republican elected to the Mississippi House of Representatives since Reconstruction.
-Walker ran again for the seat in 1968 but lost to Montgomery, who received 70 percent of the vote.
-Montgomery was re-elected a total of fourteen times from the majority-white district, serving for thirty years until 1997.
-His district was renumbered as the 3rd District after the 1970 census, when Mississippi lost a district in redistricting.

 Montgomery was one of the more conservative Democrats in the House, and was known for being more "hawkish" than other members of his party.
 He was very popular in his district, usually winning reelection by some of the highest margins in the country.
 Although the district's voters were increasingly willing to vote Republican at the national level (it has only supported the official Democratic candidate for president once since 1956), at the local level Montgomery usually faced "sacrificial lamb" opponents on the few occasions he faced any Republican opposition at all.
 Montgomery ran unopposed from 1970 to 1974, in 1980, and from 1984 to 1990.
 In four elections—1972, 1980, 1984 and 1988—Montgomery ran unopposed even as the Republican presidential candidate carried the district in a landslide.
 Observers assumed that Montgomery would be succeeded by a Republican after he retired, given the crossover of conservative white voters from the Democratic Party to the GOP in the second half of the 20th century.
 As it turned out, when Montgomery retired in 1996, the district was taken by Republican Chip Pickering in a landslide.
 The Democrats have only put up a candidate in the district four times since then, and have only won more than 35 percent of the vote once.